-1. For general controls and indicators, see Section 4-1.

-- 2. Lower limit of the range to be searched for an NMR resonance.
+- 1. For general controls and indicators, see Section 4-1. - 2.
+Lower limit of the range to be searched for an NMR resonance.
 Set to the current channel's lower limit by default. - 3.
 Upper limit of the range to be searched for an NMR resonance.
 Set to the current channel's upper limit by default. - 4.
-Measurement averaging averages a number Nm of field measurements, in order to know, and to reduce, the measurement variance.
-Available averaging modes: - Off (default) - Exponential: weighted average of each new measurement (weight = $1/N_m$ ) and the previous value of the average (weight = $(N_m 1)/N_m$ ).
-Does not reduce the update rate. - Moving: the last Nm measurements are averaged.
-Does not reduce the update rate. - Block: successive blocks of Nm measurements are averaged.
-Reduces the update rate by a factor of Nm. - 5.
-Measurement averaging count, Nm. - 6.
+When enabled, NMR search is assisted by Hall measurements (if sensor is available). - 5.
+Measurement averaging averages a number N_m of field measurements, in order to know, and to reduce, the measurement variance.
+Available averaging modes: - Off (default) - Exponential: weighted average of each new measurement (weight = 1/ N_m) and the previous value of the average (weight = (N_m -1)/ N_m).
+Does not reduce the update rate. - Moving: the last N_m measurements are averaged.
+Does not reduce the update rate.

+- Block: successive blocks of N_m measurements are averaged.
+Reduces the update rate by a factor of N_m. - 6.
+Measurement averaging count, Nm. - 7.
 Pull-down list of settings saved in the instrument's nonvolatile memory.
-The following names are predefined: - LastPowerOff.xml: automatically saved when the instrument is powered off. - <Factory>: factory default settings. - 7.
+The following names are predefined: - LastPowerOff.xml: automatically saved when the instrument is powered off. - <Factory>: factory default settings. - 8.
 Load the selected settings.
-Note that loading certain settings requires rebooting the PT2026, which will break the connection to the instrument. - 8.
+Note that loading certain settings requires rebooting the PT2026, which will break the connection to the instrument. - 9.
 Delete the selected settings.
-The factory default settings cannot be deleted. - 9.
+The factory default settings cannot be deleted. - 10.
 Save the current instrument settings under a user-defined name.
 Either all settings, or only a certain category of settings, can be saved: - All: all instrument settings. - Communication: computer interface settings. - Measure: search and measurement settings. - Trigger: trigger in and trigger out settings. - Reference Clock: reference clock settings. - Units: selected units and ppm reference value.